TouK/nussknacker-helm/README.md

 ### Local setup/development

 Use `./build-deploy-verify.sh` script, which upgrades and verifies release.
+It sets `ingress.skipHost=true`, so it's suitable for local K8s like k3d, minikube without decent domain support.
-By default it uses `deploy-values.yaml`, you can add other files appending `-f [path]` as many times as needed.
+By default the script uses `deploy-values.yaml`, you can add other files appending `-f [path]` as many times as needed.
 Samples:
 - `./build-deploy-verify.sh release_name` - deploy chart in flink mode
 - `./build-deploy-verify.sh release_name -f deploy-values-lite-yaml` - deploy chart in streaming-lite mode